HeyAbhiG/Retail_Sales-Analysis-On-SQL/README.md

 ## Business Problem
 ### The company seeks to leverage its sales transaction data, customer profiles, and product inventory information to address the following key business problems:
--  Product Performance Variability: Identifying which products are performing well in terms of sales and which are not.
+-  **Product Performance Variability**: Identifying which products are performing well in terms of sales and which are not.
                                         This insight is crucial for inventory management and marketing focus.
--  Customer Segmentation: The company lacks a clear understanding of its Customer Segment. customer base segmentation.
+-  **Customer Segmentation:**         The company lacks a clear understanding of its Customer Segment. customer base segmentation.
                                       Effective segmentation is essential for targeted marketing and enhancing customer satisfaction.
--  Customer Behaviour Analysis: Understanding patterns in customer behavior, including repeat purchases and loyalty indicators, is critical for tailoring customer engagement strategies and improving retention rates.
+- **Customer Behaviour Analysis:**    Understanding patterns in customer behavior, including repeat purchases and loyalty indicators, is critical for tailoring customer engagement strategies and improving retention rates.

  ## Objective
 - To utilize SQL queries for data cleaning and exploratory data analysis to ensure data quality and gain initial insights.